 - 2013: We open our partial plus lodging options in St. Paul, St. Louis Park, and Seattle.
 Hillside, West End, and Neptune Lodging are the first of their kind for eating disorders in Minnesota and Washington, offering adult women a comfortable, home-like place to stay while participating in Minneapolis-St. Paul or Seattle intensive programs.
 Responding to demand in Washington, we expand our Seattle office and open in Spokane.
 Spokane is our second Washington location.
 We also open our Woodbury, MN office in September.

 - 2014: We expand our Burnsville office in February to provide more treatment options, including family and couples counseling along with additional adolescent programs.
 In June we partner with Cleveland Center for Eating Disorders.
 Due to high demands for treatment in the South Sound area of Washington, our third Washington office opens in Lacey, WA.
 Spokane services expand to offer partial plus lodging and we begin plans to open 24/7 residential care in Ohio and Washington.

-Today, The Emily Program’s clinical and administrative staff has grown to nearly 500 people, offering an unusually wide range of outpatient, group treatment services, intensive programs, and residential care for eating disorders and related problems.
+Today, The Emily Program’s clinical and administrative staff has grown to over 500 people, offering an unusually wide range of outpatient, group treatment services, intensive programs, and residential care for eating disorders and related problems.